 Accuracy in the insurance sales process: Artificial insurance systems can make the insurance sales process more accurate.
 Previously, insurance companies relied on honest statements from applicants about their personal characteristics and driving histories.
 Now, artificial intelligence allows insurers to gather more information than ever before and analyze it quickly to make sure that they’re providing insurance based on accurate information about their customers.

-Faster claim settlements: Companies can resolve insurance claims much faster using artificial intelligence.
+Faster claim settlements: Companies can resolve insurance claims much faster using AI.
 Consumers don’t have to find the claims phone number and wait to make a report.
 Instead, they can begin a claim right at the scene of the accident using an app or a website.

 Also, the insurance company can process the claim more quickly.
 Using artificial intelligence, an insurance company can evaluate medical records in a matter of seconds where an evaluation by human eyes might take several hours.
 Artificial intelligence can apply algorithms and text recognition systems to evaluate claims much more quickly than ever before.
 In addition, artificial intelligence can assess the claim against the client’s insurance coverage to make a decision about liability and ultimately make a decision about whether to pay a claim.